 If you follow the anime- episode 45.
-The previous episode was the usual comedy (with Swirzerland trying to teach self defense to Liechtenstein, Canada's Butt Monkey episode an some cute America and Japan stuff), and then, bam!, you get a Tear Jerker flashback (of Liechtenstein almost Dying Alone in the rain after World War I pushes her close to the Despair Event Horizon) that is far more dramatic than it was in the manga at the start and by the end a Heartwarming Moment (with Liech being saved by Switzerland, and then in the present, her thanking him) in an episode that is basically completely serious, though not dark.
+The previous episode was the usual comedy (with Swirzerland trying to teach self defense to Liechtenstein, Canada's Butt-Monkey episode and some cute America and Japan stuff), and then, bam!, you get a flashback (of Liechtenstein almost Dying Alone in the rain after World War I pushes her close to the Despair Event Horizon) that is far more dramatic than it was in the manga at the start and by the end, Liech is saved by Switzerland, and then in the present, she thanks him) in an episode that is basically completely serious, though not dark.

-Between the Tear Jerker parts of America cleans out the storage you have the episode with Rome's song andthe episode with Italy trying to spy on the Allies.
+Between the sad parts of America cleans out the storage you have the episode with Rome's song andthe episode with Italy trying to spy on the Allies.
 Basically you have light hearted episode 15 with Japan and Western Cultures, more serious episode 16 about China's and Japan's history, episode 17 which is about America remembering about his and England's past, episode 18 with Rome's song, episode 19 with Canada not being noticed then back to sad for the continuation of America's Cleaning Out the Storage.